Bhumi Pednekar's Vogue Cover Sparks Controversy; Gets Slammed For Being 'Photoshopped & Whitewashed'

 Clearly, fans aren't very impressed with the cover page of Vogue featuring Bhumi.

 On a related note, while speaking to Vogue, Bhumi talked about sexism in the film industry and said, "There is sexism in our industry.
 There are pay parity issues.
 There is a casting couch.
 We live in a country where if an actor snips two inches off their hair, there will be a national headline.
 This means that if you're in the spotlight, you have the power to change mindsets.
 Of course, I want to entertain first.
-But I want some sense to prevail with the cinema I do."
+But I want some sense to prevail with the cinema I do." (sic)